 - Desired features

-2. Choose a Lead Scoring Model
+2. Choose a lead scoring model

-Different lead scoring models include:
+Different lead scoring models will take different indicators into account.

 Lead scoring tools can be a lifesaver for this reason.
 They can automate the process of lead scoring, giving you accurate and actionable data.